When Can My Baby Have Yogurt?

 As a cultured food like cheese, the proteins and lactose in yogurt have already been broken down and are typically gentle on baby’s tummy.
 Yogurt also provides baby with essential vitamins and minerals that supports her growth, as well as live probiotics to support a healthy gut and immune system.

-If you are concerned about lactose intolerance in your baby, it is important to note that this condition is actually very uncommon in infants, and symptoms typically develop closer to the age of three.
+If you are concerned about lactose intolerance in your baby, it is important to note that this condition is actually very uncommon in infants, and symptoms typically develop closer to the age of 3.
 In addition, lactose intolerance should not be confused with a milk protein allergy.
 If your baby has a confirmed milk protein allergy, they should not be offered yogurt.
 It’s always a good idea to consult with your health care provider before introducing a food if you have any concerns.

 What to Look For